carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 As host, you can:

-- **Pass host or assign a co-host.** Co-hosts have some (but not all) of the same privileges as hosts.
+- **Pass host or assign a co-host.** Co-hosts have some of the same privileges as hosts.
 We recommend that the person teaching use a co-host role, and leaving host powers for someone who has their full attention on managing the meeting.

 - **Enable and move participants to a waiting room.** This allows you to admit people individually and adds a layer of protection against "zoombombers."
-The host can communicate with people in waiting rooms by issuing announcements, but cannot communicate directly with individuals in the waiting room.
+The host can communicate with people in waiting rooms by issuing announcements.
 People in the waiting room can not message the host.
-Take care to press "Admit" if you want to let someone back in -- "Remove" can sound like a good idea (remove them from the waiting room? sure!) but will kick the person out of the meeting, in some cases permanently.
-(They should be able to rejoin in Carpentries rooms.)
+Take care to press "Admit" if you want to let someone back in -- "Remove" can sound like a good idea but will kick the person out of the meeting, in some cases permanently.

-- **Mute (but not unmute) participants.** In Carpentries rooms, participants are allowed to unmute themselves by default, but this setting can be changed by the host if you want or need to enforce muting.
-This role can also be performed by co-hosts.
-Rather than unmuting, Zoom will send a request to the participant to unmute.
+- **Mute participants or request they unumute themselves.** In Carpentries rooms, participants are allowed to unmute themselves by default, but this setting can be changed by the host or co-host if you want or need to enforce muting.

 - **Turn off (but not on) participants' video.** Rather than turning the video back on, Zoom will send a request to the participant to activate their video.